charbonats/nats-micro/docs/index.md

     This is a personal project and is not endorsed by the NATS.io community.
 It is not guaranteed to be maintained or supported.

 !!!bug "This is an experimental project"
-    This project is in an early stage of development and is not ready for production use.
+    This project is a prototype and should not be used for anything serious.
 It is not tested, nor is it guaranteed to be correct.

 The `micro` package provides a simple way to create a microservice using the NATS messaging system.